 Ok, I am going to be honest here.
 Coating with (affiliate link) Matcha may not be for everyone

-There is a little bitterness to the bites which I really liked, but, I don’t know if everyone else will like it.
-So, try it and let me know if you liked that slight bitter taste
+There is a little bitterness to the bites which I liked, but, I don’t know if everyone else will like it.
+So, try it and let me know if you liked that slightly bitter taste

 Also, the Matcha makes the bites darker by the minute.
 I recommend refrigerating without coating the Matcha and then coating it when you are ready to eat